What is Sqlite?

-It supports a different kinds of data such as String, Sets, Lists, SortedSet, Hashes, and Bitmaps
+It supports different kinds of data such as String, Sets, Lists, SortedSet, Hashes, and Bitmaps

 Redis use case application

-In this application, Each tenant can hold details such as company name, security as well as company employee information.
+In this application, Each tenant can hold details such as company name, security as well and company employee information.

 Usually, store this company metadata as well as the employee in the database.